 Derwent Stepping Stones has a strong, committed and highly qualified leadership team which includes a voluntary Board of Trustees and an executive team.
 Together they have skilfully managed a variety of changes, growth and diversification over many years.

-A more recent partnership with Babington Group has enabled us to continue to deliver Traineeships and Apprenticeships to support local people to move into a career in childcare, something we are very passionate about.
+Working with local training providers we offer Traineeships and Apprenticeships to support local people to move into a career in childcare, something we are very passionate about.

 In 2009, Derwent Stepping Stones opened a new provision in the St James Centre in Normanton in response to ESOL (English for Speakers of Other Languages) learners needing quality childcare they could rely on whilst they completed their studies.